no0ks/palvelinohjelmointi-course/README.md

 * Servlet
 * MySQL DB

+## Korttiohjelmisto:
+An application for keeping track of people's addresses.
+* Maven
+* Servlet
+* JUnit
+* MySQL DB
+* JSTL

 ## Äänilevyt:
 A command line program which prints out the CD collection the user has added to the database.
 * Maven